dudung/butiran/content/posts/25/f/53-abm-ui-simul-gls.md

 <!-- more -->

-Simulation for studying aor using abm.
+Simulation for showing motion of gas (red), fluid (green) and solid (dark yellow) particle under influence of gravitation using abm.

 {{< script/loader >}}
 src/25e41.js